Earth13wells/aguja/README.md

   ```
 # warnings:
 - The stack may only hold 99 values, this is arbitrary and may be changed going forward
-- Currently no way to reverse the stack (I ran out of symbols 🤣)
 - If IP is set after a newline stack will get messed up.
 Just put a space there (warning: some text editors strip these extra spaces out unless a character is placed afterwards)
 - Code lines can only be 128 characters long (for now)
-- Code will loop if going right and hits a newline 👍 But no other directions. (on the TODO list)
--